indrekots/indrekots.github.io/_posts/articles/2013-12-24-getting-started-with-mockito.md

 ApplicantQueue is an abstraction of a JMS queue.
 AppService has a mocked instance of `ApplicantQueue` and uses it in the `processNextApplicant` method to retrieve the next applicant.
 Using the `Answer` interface we can mock the behaviour of the queue and return deterministic results.

 ##Verify passed parameters

+By now you should know how to mock complex objects and their behaviour in unit tests but it would be good to know how to verify the parameters passed to a mock.
+Mockito provides an `ArgumentCaptor` class which, as the name implies, can be used to capture arguments for further assertion.

 ##Verify number of invocations